 Arecanut had in recent times gone through some bad propaganda wherein a certain chemical in the nut is tested to be carcinogenic, or the cause of cancer.
 It was later studied that the betelnut itself is not the cause of cancer but the addition of tobacco is the cause for the same.
 On the contrary, betel nut is known to have medicinal benefits from curing constipation, skin diseases, and obesity among others.

-Betel nut is cultivated in tropical weather and is cultivated in most parts of India at least in a small quantity.
+Betel nut is cultivated in tropical weather and is cultivated in most parts of India at least in a small quantities.
 Kerala and Karnataka, contribute to 70% of all Supari cultivation in India.
 India is also the leader in catechu production worldwide.

-India cultivates Areacanut in 400,000 hectares of land with a production of nearly 5 Lakh Tonnes.
+India cultivates Areacanut on 400,000 hectares of land with a production of nearly 5 Lakh Tonnes.
 Karnataka stands first in productivity per acre and total production along with land utilized for Arecanut cultivation in India.

-A total of 240,000 Tonnes of areca nut is produced from 197,000 Total hectares of land in Karnataka with the productivity of 1300Kg of areca nut per hectare.
+A total of 240,000 Tonnes of areca nut is produced from 197,000 Total hectares of land in Karnataka with a productivity of 1300Kg of areca nut per hectare.
 Nagaland is noted to have the highest productivity at 6500 Kg per hectare with Tamil Nadu at 2067 Kilos per hectare

 Arecanut Plantation Per acre

 Arecanut s are planted close to each other and can accommodate 600 plants per acre.
-Its a good intercrop for coconut if the age of the coconut is above 8 years.
+It’s a good intercrop for coconut if the age of the coconut is above 8 years.
 A good Arecanut plantation will yield approximately 1.5 Tonne of nuts annually.
 Though this may not be as profitable as many other crops, there is a good chance that you can increase the overall production of the land by intercropping.
 Intercropping Arecanut with betelnut leaves, Black pepper, and banana is a common practice.
-It’s also possible to intercrop flowers and vegetables for the first three years where the production of Arecanut is nil.
+It’s also possible to intercrop flowers and vegetables for the first three years when the production of Arecanut is nil.

 While the value of the Arecanut crop is nominal as a sole crop, with the intercropping, the possibility of increasing the value and overall production of multiple crops is impressive.
 One of the most profitable intercropping is black pepper.
 A black pepper vine produces approximately 3 KG of pepper per vine.
 Each Arecanut plant can support 2 vines of black pepper.
 An average yield of 3.5 tonnes of green pepper can be cultivated from one acre of the Arecanut plantation.
 The profit from black pepper alone is very impressive.
 With the additional income of the Arecanut, you can expect a very good profit from one acre of land.
 An estimate of 3 Lakh in profit is possible with the Arecanut plantation intercropped with black pepper.
-The profit is on the lower scale with price of pepper only set to 300 Rs per kg of green pepper,while the cost of black pepper ranges from 450 to 500 in the market.
+The profit is on the lower scale with the price of pepper only set to 300 Rs per kg of green pepper, while the cost of black pepper ranges from 450 to 500 in the market.

 With sole cropping of Arecanut, the possibility of profit is very nominal at 80,000 Rs per acre.